java-entwickler/states/README.md

 # States Application

-This application does CRUD operations with names of states.
-It consists of a backend (Spring Boot) and a frontend (Angular)
+This is a small app I made for learning purposes.
+It does CRUD operations with the names of US states.
+Here I used Spring Boot, Spring Data Jpa, H2 and Lombok on the backend and Angular on the frontend.

 ## Requirements